ChamberZ1/cybertwit/README.md

 - `MAIL_PASSWORD` should usually be an app password, not your normal inbox password.
 You will have to set this up with your email service provider (Gmail, Outlook, etc)
 - The code accepts `GROQ_API_KEY` and also supports the older `GROQ_API` name for backward compatibility.
+- `OPEN_ROUTER_API_KEY` is only used if both Gemini and Groq fail.
+Get a free key at openrouter.ai.

 ## Customizing Sources